 Confirmation The Sacrament or Confirmation is celebrated in the Fall with our Junior High students through the Religious Education department, and at the Easter Vigil service through RCIA with our adult catechumen.
-For more information about our Religious education program (K-8th Grade), please click here.
-For more information about receiving this Sacrament as an adult through RCIA (Rites of Christian Initiation for Adults), please click here.
+For more information about our Religious education program (K-8th Grade), please call the parish office.
+For more information about receiving this Sacrament as an adult through RCIA (Rites of Christian Initiation for Adults), please call the parish office.

 Marriage The first step in marriage preparation is to contact a priest to officiate the marriage.
-A couple must also contact the parish office at least six months in advance of their desired wedding date with the actual date being reserved by the priest agreeing to witness the vows.
+A couple must also contact the parish office at least six months in advance of their desired wedding date with the actual date being reserved by the pastor.
+Wedding times available at St. Leo are on Friday evenings (you set the time) and Saturdays at either 10:30am or 2:00pm.
 St. Leo Parish participates in the archdiocesan FOCCUS program for marriage preparation in conjunction with the Family Life Office.
 In addition to marriage preparation with the priest, there is also a program called When Families Marry, which is facilitated by trained lay couples through the archdiocesan Family Life Office.
-For information on this program, contact the Family Life Office at 551-9003.
+For information on this program, contact the Family Life Office at 402-551-9003.

 Holy Orders The term Holy Orders is used to refer to ordination or to those individuals ordained to the orders of bishop, priest, or deacon.
 Although only priests are ordained bishops, anyone can choose to venture the vocation of Priesthood or the Deaconate.
 For more information on these vocations, please visit the Omaha Archdiocesan website: Priest - Deacon